runticle/good_python_morning/README.md

 It select a random phone number from an array of some peoples numbers, and selects a random message from an array of weird messages I found on the internet.

+If the weather is more than 15°C forecast for the day, the message sent is instead a weather message with the temp and description. lol.

 Easy as py!

 # To use